-Students in all schools may apply for CBD grants to help fund their travel to conferences in order to give a presentation or paper of the findings of their CBD research or results of their CBD project.
+Students in all schools may apply for CBD grants to help fund their travel to conferences in order to give a presentation or paper on the findings of their CBD research or results of their CBD project.
 It is expected that the work you will present will engage with at least two of the areas of culture, brain/mind, and human development (broadly construed) in a substantial way.
-After you have been accepted to present at a conference, but prior to the conference, you must receive permission from the CBD Director at email@example.com to apply for a grant.
+After you have been accepted to present at a conference, but prior to the conference, you must receive permission from the CBD director at firstname.lastname@example.org to apply for a grant.

 Your application must provide the following information:

-1. Conference information.
-Give the name, location, dates, and purpose of the conference you propose to attend.
+1. Conference information: Give the name, location, dates, and purpose of the conference you propose to attend.
 Give the title and describe the nature of your presentation, e.g. 10-minute research talk, or a poster.
 List your co-authors or co-presenters, if there are any.

-2. Abstract.
-Submit a copy or the accepted abstract of the research you will be presenting, and the link to the conference website.
+2. Abstract: Submit a copy or the accepted abstract of the research you will be presenting, and the link to the conference website.

 3. Explain how the work is related to the CBD program, and why it is important for you to attend this conference and present your work there.